ejb6/stacktrends.ph/README.md

 ---

-Another example is shown for the in-demand skills of Data analysts:
+Another example of real data is shown for the in-demand skills of Data analysts:
 ```
 const dataAnalytics = [
   {